faranalytics/streams-logger/README.md

 const stringToConsole = new StringToConsole();
 ```

-### Connect the components of the Logger into a stream.
+### Connect the Transforms and Connections that comprise the Logger into a stream.

 ```ts
 log.connect(messageFormatter).connect(stringToBuffer).connect(echoServer).connect(bufferToString).connect(stringToConsole);